The Skateboarding Influence: Culture Based Movies

 Skaters film for many reasons, but one of the main ones is monitoring progress, especially when performing challenging tricks.

-Skateboarding movies, or a skate video is a documentation of the rider’s experience.
-These film documents can be hoarded as memories or be used as basis for strategy training or correction.
-Film tells many stories, a timeless classic like Josh Brolin or Rudy Johnson.
+The best skateboard movies or skate videos document the rider’s experience.
+These film documents can be hoarded as memories or used as the basis for strategy training or correction.
+The film tells many stories, a timeless classic like Josh Brolin or Rudy Johnson.

-Famous longboarders like Brian Kelly, Jason Lee, Christian Hosol, Mike Caroll, Derick Cabrera are worth watching.
+Famous longboarders like Brian Kelly, Jason Lee, Christian Hosol, Mike Caroll, and Derick Cabrera are worth watching.

 How To Be A Good Skater Like Tony Hawk Or Tony Alva?